 Housing costs in Keaau are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Keaau is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Keaau is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Keaau who work in office and administrative support (17.44%), healthcare (9.79%), and food service (9.01%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Keaau is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Keaau is a town of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Keaau who work in office and administrative support (12.27%), maintenance occupations (10.49%), and healthcare suport services (8.99%).

 Keaau is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Even though Keaau is a smaller town, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 The most common language spoken in Keaau is English.
-Other important languages spoken here include Pacific Island languages and Tagalog.
+Other important languages spoken here include Pacific Island languages and Japanese.